jpsm83/health/documentation/n8n/rewriteArticle.md

 - Do NOT change the core meaning or context
 - Do NOT output in any format other than the specified JSON
 - Do NOT create articles shorter than the original - this is absolutely forbidden
+- **Do NOT leave any mentions of the original source brand/website** - ALL must be replaced with "Women's Spot"
+- **Do NOT preserve original publication names** - they must be replaced with "Women's Spot"
+- **Do NOT leave any mentions of the original source brand/website** - ALL must be replaced with "Women's Spot"
+- **Do NOT preserve original publication names** - they must be replaced with "Women's Spot"

 **CRITICAL: Your response must be ONLY the JSON object, nothing else.**
 ```